Board of Directors and Officers

 John suffered a blood clot and pulmonary embolism in July of 2020.
 As of May 2021, he is fully recovered and committed to driving awareness and prevention for those at risk.

 On May 10, 2013, Mimi suffered a near fatal pulmonary embolism at the age of 31 related to birth control.
 During her journey, she has searched for ways to become meaningfully involved in the cause to help raise awareness, especially about the dangerous side effects attributed to hormonal birth control.
-Mimi is a recent addition to the NBCA Board of Directors, and she is looking forward to contributing and raising awareness about this worthy cause.

 Mimi is the daughter of Peter and Sue MacKinnon, and she has two wonderful sisters, Kelly and Christie.
 She has a BA in educational studies from Trinity College, where she played four years of varsity ice hockey.
 Mimi currently resides in Glen Cove, NY.